The great debate

 Sarah found herself in the UN building’s cafeteria at midnight, sharing her coffee with a curious alien diplomat who had specifically requested to meet “somewhere ordinary humans gather.”
 Outside, protesters and supporters alike crowded the streets of New York, their chants muffled by the building’s thick windows.
 The biggest debate in human history was scheduled for tomorrow, but here she was, explaining coffee to an alien.

 Sarah found herself relaxing despite the surreal nature of the situation.
-“Sometimes things that don’t make perfect sense are the most meaningful,” she replied, wrapping her hands around the warm mug.
-“Like poetry, or art, or…” she gestured at her coffee, “little rituals that make us feel human.”
+“For us, it’s not just about productivity,” she replied, wrapping her hands around the warm mug.

 Through the cafeteria windows, a Federation ship glided silently across the night sky, its hull gleaming with a technology that made Earth’s most advanced satellites look like children’s toys.
 Sarah watched Ven track her gaze.

 “The Type-7 Medical Facility,” Ven said.
 “It could eliminate most of your species’ diseases within a decade.”
 The alien’s form rippled with what Sarah had come to recognize as excitement.
 “And that’s just the beginning.
-Quantum computing, clean energy, faster-than-light travel…”
+Clean energy, food optimization, neural interfaces… your people could benefit so much from our technology.”

 “I know,” Sarah sighed, thinking of her mother’s Parkinson’s.
 “It’s what makes tomorrow’s debate so difficult.
 Everything you’re offering… it could solve so many problems.”